7 Steps to Creating Tailored Content to Grow Sales

 You already know who your customers are and where they exist online.
 Your landing pages need to reflect this origin.
 Each link you share should lead to a landing page personalized to the interests and needs of the specific persona you target in that space.

-Reduce your bounce rate and demonstrate your commitment to your customers at the same time with personalized landing pages.
-Dynamic landing pages can be set to display a wide variety of different information based on how each visitor gets there.
+With personalized landing pages, you can simultaneously reduce your bounce rate and demonstrate your commitment to your customers.
+Dynamic landing pages can be set to display a wide variety of information based on how each visitor arrives.

 You don’t always have to build content from scratch to cater to different market segments.
-Making a few small tweaks to the targeted content you already have is easy and far more likely to pay off than presenting everyone with the same message.
-Also, if you want to increase lead generation, it’s important to tailor calls-to-action by persona.
+Making a few minor tweaks to your targeted content is easy and far more likely to pay off than presenting everyone with the same message.
+Also, if you want to increase lead generation, it’s essential to tailor calls-to-action by persona.

-• Are your social media posts timed by channel to reach your target audience?
+• Are you channeling your social media posts to reach your target audience?

 • Have you set up automatic emails that trigger when a purchase is made or by length of time since then?